 I am a senior research scientist in the Computer Vision group.
-My research interests include machine learning applied to computer vision.
+My research focuses on applying machine learning to several computer vision tasks.
 I am particulary interested in getting a semantic and global understanding of visual scenes.
 I have recently worked on instance-level and semantic visual search.
 I am also interested in representing the structure and geometry of object categories, and in reasoning at the scene-level with images and text.

 - Learning 3D Object Categories by Looking Around Them (oral presentation)

 - 2 papers accepted at CVPR17:

 - AnchorNet: a weakly supervised network to learn geometry-sensitive features for semantic matching.

 - Beyond instance-level image retrieval: Leveraging human captions to learn representations for semantic visual search.

 - 1 paper accepted at ECCV16: Deep Image Retrieval: Learning global representations for image search.